PhilipQuirke/SkyCombAnalystHelp/AutoCategorisation.md

 Machine Learning can be used to create an algorithm to answer questions such as "What species is this animal?".
 It needs a "training set" of questions which already have correct answers provided.

-To use machine learning to extend the Decision Tree approach, SkyComb Analyst needs training data.
+To use machine learning to extend the Decision Tree approach, SkyComb Analyst needs training data specific to our use cases.
 This training data does not exist today.

 Enthusiastic volunteer conservations could help SkyComb Analyst build this training data.
 An online tool will be built to ask a volunteer to categorise say 20 randomly-selected animals each day: